00wuweimin/jubilant-dollop/README.md

 Python 3.10 Pytorch 1.10.2

 Usage:
- use data_produce to produce the training data and test data use rnn_pointer to train and test the model of rank random numbers which will be used to rank ten kinds of stocks in stock market.
+ use data_produce to produce the training data and test data, then use rnn_pointer to train and test the model of rank random numbers which will be used to rank ten kinds of stocks in stock market.

 Network: